In Belgium, physiotherapists often play a considerable role during pregnancy, labour and birth, and for post-natal recovery.

 How do I find a physiotherapist?

-Check out our directory for some of the physiotherapists that are regularly recommended by mums in Brussels.
+Here are some of the physiotherapists that are regularly recommended by mums in Brussels:

 Also, if you see a gynaecologist, he/she may be able to recommend a physiotherapist.